Bendigo and Other Local Cemeteries

 USB prices in Australian dollars:

-A 2nd newer USB product called “Bendigo & Regional Cemeteries” is now available for purchase.
+A USB product called “Bendigo & Regional Cemeteries” is available for purchase.

 This product contains the five main cemeteries of Bendigo (Bendigo, Axedale, Eaglehawk, Kangaroo Flat, and White Hills) plus regional smaller cemeteries like Goornong, Marong and Raywood, each photographed in 2015, along with Lockwood, Tarnagulla, Waanyarra and Runnymede (& Elmore burial List 1994).

 The latest project is the Raywood Cemetery compilation with photos, full burial list and a grave location map.
-The CD includes detailed obituaries for most burials from newspaper archives dating from 1865.
+The compilation includes detailed obituaries for most burials from the newspaper archives dating from 1865.

 These archives have formed the basis for a 117 page booklet called "LIFE, DEATH & GOLD IN THE WHIPSTICK".

 This booklet includes short descriptions, obituaries and stories, written in the 1860s, 1870s and later, by the correspondents of the day, describing life in the goldfields of Bendigo's Whipstick, centred on Raywood, Neilborough, Sebastian, and Myers Creek.